 If the overall cleaning did not remove all of the stains, there are several things you can try.
 Remember, no harsh chemicals!

 Hard water build-up: If you haven't cleaned the shower regularly and have mineral deposits around fixtures or drains, use superfine No. 0000 steel wool to gently buff away the deposits.
 Use a light touch and work slowly to prevent scratching the marble.

 Discoloration from bath products: Saturate a white microfiber cloth or paper towel with fresh 12 percent hydrogen peroxide.
 Place the cloth over the stained area and let it sit for 10 minutes.
-(You can tape the towel to vertical surfaces.)
-Check the stain.
-If it is gone, rinse well, dry the area, and buff to a shine.
+Check the stain—if it's gone, rinse well, dry the area, and buff to a shine.
 If the stain remains, repeat the hydrogen peroxide soak.
 To be sure your hydrogen peroxide is fresh and active, you should see some bubbling when you apply it to the surface.

-- Do not use harsh cleaning products like ammonia or chlorine bleach that can etch the marble surface.
+- Avoid harsh cleaning products like ammonia or chlorine bleach that can etch the marble surface.

-- If water no longer beads up on the surface of the marble or a wet shower looks darker, the marble needs to be resealed.
+- If water no longer beads up on the surface of the marble or a wet shower looks darker, that's a good indication that the marble needs to be resealed.
 Resealing can be done with a commercial sealant by you or a professional.